yumin-chen/git-backup-bot/README.md

-# git-backup-bot
+# BackupBot

-`git-backup-bot` is a production-grade automated backup system that continuously monitors local directories, commits changes to Git repositories with LFS support, and pushes updates to remote storage.
+BackupBot is a production-grade automated backup system that continuously monitors local directories, commits changes to Git repositories with LFS support, and pushes updates to remote storage.

 ## Features